awsdocs/aws-systems-manager-user-guide/doc_source/override-list-scenario.md

 # Sample scenario for using the InstallOverrideList parameter in AWS\-RunPatchBaseline or AWS\-RunPatchBaselineAssociation<a name="override-list-scenario"></a>

 You can use the `InstallOverrideList` parameter when you want to override the patches specified by the current default patch baseline\.
-The following example shows how to use this parameter to achieve the following:

-You can use the `InstallOverrideList` parameter when you want to override the patches specified by the current default patch baseline\.
-The following examples shows how to use this parameter to achieve the following:
+This topic provides examples that show how to use this parameter to achieve the following:
 + Apply different sets of patches to a target group of instances\.
 + Apply these patch sets on different frequencies\.
 + Use the same patch baseline for both operations\.